MSRConnections/Azure-training-course/Content/Bots (Draft)/Microsoft Bot Framework HOL.md

     _Successful deployment_

 Your Azure Web App is now provisioned and ready to create your bot registration.
-The URL of the Web App is http://*webappname*.azurewebsites.net, where *webappname* is the name you entered for the Web App in Step 3 (for example, http://factbot.azurewebsites.net).
+The URL of the Web App is http://*appname*.azurewebsites.net, where *appname* is the name you entered for the Web App in Step 3 (for example, http://factbot.azurewebsites.net).

 <a name="Exercise2"></a>
 ## Exercise 2: Create and configure a bot registration ##